aluedtke7/java_vs_go/README.md

 base image.
 The images of the native compiled Quarkus versions are 90MB smaller.
 The Go image is only using 1/20th of the next best Java solution.

+All Java frameworks use more than 200 threads to get the work done.
+Dropwizard spawns even more threads, but this did not result in better performance.
+Ktor use approx. 60 threads and has very good performance.
+Go use even less threads (30) and has also a very good performance.

 The requests per second (r/s)is for the Java JVM solutions around 110.000 r/s with a light disadvantage for Kotlin Ktor.
 Next in speed is GO with 106.000 r/s.
 With a gap of 25.000 r/s comes Spring Boot next.
 Another 12.000 r/s slower is Dropwizard.
 The slowest solutions are the native compiled ones.
 They can only handle 40% of the fastest solution.

+The comparison of JVM and native mode shows, that it's only possible to have either speed (JVM) or low memory consumption (native).
+My conclusion is to use the native mode if you have memory constraints in your environment.
+But if this is very important, you should consider to move your code base to Go.

 The overall best performance regarding speed, memory usage and image size delivers the GO solution.
 It's not the fastest, but the amount of RAM needed outperformes all